isomerpages/govtech-gobusiness-main/_e-services/4b-registering-a-biz.md

 ---
-title: Employer duties and obligations
+title: Registering a Business
-permalink: /e-services/about-cpf
+permalink: /e-services/registering-a-biz/
-third_nav_title: Employment Matters
+third_nav_title: New Business Owners
 ---

-#### Employer duties and obligations
+## Registering a Business

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |